janosh/svelte-toc/readme.md

    keepActiveTocItemInView: boolean = true
    ```

-   Whether to scroll the ToC along with the page.
+   Whether to keep the active ToC item in view when scrolling the page.
+Only applies to long ToCs that are too high to fit on screen.
+If true, the ToC container will scroll itself to keep the active item in view and centered (if possible).
+   Requires [`scrollend` event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scrollend_event) browser support ([71% as of 2024-01-22](https://caniuse.com/mdn-api_element_scrollend_event)), with Safari the only major browser lacking support.

 1. ```ts
    minItems: number = 0